seagle0128/.emacs.d/README.md

 package](https://github.com/seagle0128/.emacs.d/archive/master.zip) directly and
 extract to `~/.emacs.d`.

-Then start emacs.
+Then start Emacs.
 Wait for a while to install packages at the first startup.
 Enjoy!

 ### Update